farirpgs/fari-app/docs/success-with-style.md

 Look out for any references in aspect names, especially proper nouns, and make sure you understand what is being referenced.
 It could be a person, place, a discipline (like magic or some other unusual area of study), it could be a contract or a set of rules (like a genie who is **Bound To A Lamp**).
 If you do end up with a meaningless aspect, treat it as a placeholder and don’t use it for anything until you have a chance, preferably between sessions, to clarify it with the group.

+> **An example solution for our “Shadow-Wizard”:**
+>
+> As a player, I think Shadow-Wizards sound cool and that’s as far as I’ve gotten.
+So I’m going to imagine a story about Shadow-Wizards, and I’m going to cut ahead to the first time we see one on-screen.
+I’m going to ask myself how do they look, what do they want, and how will they get it?
+> I picture long, dark robes, a desire for secret information, and a mixture of stealth and summoning 2-D shadow minions to accomplish this.
+I can’t really see them blowing up a building, or putting up much of a physical fight.
+I will discuss these ideas and parameters with my GM, and then I won’t change the aspect at all.
+I’ll flesh out the High Temple part of it in the same way as I did the Shadow-Wizard part, but the aspect is perfectly fine once it has meaning and clear narrative permissions.

+## Closing Thoughts

+Good aspects add something to the fiction.
+They do this by granting narrative permission, through invocations and compels, and just by being true.
+But however they do it, they leave a signature on-screen and in-story.
+The Golden Rule of Fate is Fiction First, and that is the solution to all of your Aspect troubles.